United States lighting energy policy: Energy Star program

 Those selling Energy Star approved luminaries will be required to participate in quality assurance testing, which uses independent, third-party, qualified testing facilities.
 Third-party testing provides an active system to verify the quality of Energy Star qualified SSL Luminaire products.
 Qualified products are selected on a random basis as well as through a nomination process.
 The manufacturer of each selected luminaire will be required to commission third-party testing, each being tested for: total luminous flux, luminaire efficacy, correlated color temperature, color rendering index, steady state package/module/array temperature, and maximum power supply case.
-If a product fails quality assurance testing, the entire product grouping is de-listed, if two ore more variations of a product qualified under a product grouping fail, the applicant is place on a probationary list.
+If a product fails quality assurance testing, the entire product grouping is de-listed, if two or more variations of a product qualified under a product grouping fail, the applicant is place on a probationary list.
 The DOE reserves the right to terminate any partnership agreements with a manufacturer whose products repeatedly violate the ENERGY STAR specifications.

 The EPA announced updated standards for lighting fixtures to qualify for Energy Star labels.
 The next standards will be effective October 1, 2011, light fixtures will need to increase efficiency 30 percent about currently qualified fluorescent-based fixtures.
 In 2013, performance requirements will increase further, requiring 40 percent higher efficiency.
 The fixtures will continue to meet the strict performance; ensuring high quality light output as well as reduced toxins in fixture materials.
 A range of options will qualify under the new requirements, including fluorescent and LED lighting.